-Luna franticly waved her quiet and focused on the open window.
-A moment later, a small, innocent-looking stone flew through the it.
+Luna frantically waved her quiet and focused on the open window.
+A moment later, a small, innocent-looking stone flew threw it.

 Displaying an impressive turn of speed, Luna dived, snatched the stone out of the air, jumped back on the bed, springing up and deftly placing the stone on the top of a ceiling mounted mobile of plushy magical creatures.

 There was a shift in the air and forty kilograms of startled red-headed witch appeared where the stone had been, flailed around desperately and grabbed a nundu plushy, which, unable to hold her weight, ripped out of the ceiling, and dropped both mobile and witch onto the bed below, launching Luna roof-wards in direct consequence of Newton's second law.

 "Weeeee!"
 Luna arced through the air and onto the floor, just dodging a bright red stunner that whizzed by her head.

 "Lunnna!"
 Ginny Weasley rolled off the other side of the bed, hand glowing red.

 Daphne stared, wide eyed, as an impromptu wandless duel kicked off just a few feet from where she sat.
 Luna on one side of the bed, Weasley on the other.
 Paper flew everywhere.
 Ten seconds later, it was all over… with Weasley flat on the floor.